ricsanfre/pi-cluster/docs/_docs/logging.md

 - Dedicated resources required for an aggregation instance.

-With this architecture in the aggregatio layer logs can be filtered and routed not only to Elastisearch database (default route) but to a different backend to further processing.
+With this architecture, in the aggregation layer, logs can be filtered and routed not only to Elastisearch database (default route) but to a different backend to further processing.
 For example Kafka can be deployed as backend to build a Data Streaming Analytics architecture (Kafka, Apache Spark, Flink, etc) and route only the logs from a specfic application.

 {{site.data.alerts.note}}

 Both fluentbit and fluentd can be deployed as forwarder and/or aggregator.

-The differences between fluentbit and fluentd can be found in [Fluentbit documentation: "Fluentd & Fluent Bit"]https://docs.fluentbit.io/manual/about/fluentd-and-fluent-bit).
+The differences between fluentbit and fluentd can be found in [Fluentbit documentation: "Fluentd & Fluent Bit"](https://docs.fluentbit.io/manual/about/fluentd-and-fluent-bit).

 Main differences are: